- Dean of Students Home

 - Discrimination, Harassment & Retaliation Resources for Students

 - Additional Links

-As part of a Settlement Agreement or Conduct Hearing with the University over a student conduct matter, you may have been placed on disciplinary probation.
-The information provided here is meant to answer frequently asked questions about probation and how it affects you as a student.
-Feel free to contact the Office of the Dean of Students by calling (760) 750-4935, sending an e-mail to email@example.com, or visiting the office in University Student Union 3500 for further information.
+As part of a Settlement Agreement or Conduct Hearing with the University over a student conduct matter, you may have been assigned a variety of sanctions.
+The information provided here is meant to answer frequently asked questions about these sanctions and how it may affect you as a student.
+Feel free to contact the Dean of Students Office by calling (760) 750-4935, sending an e-mail to firstname.lastname@example.org, or visiting the office in University Student Union 3500 for further information.